pavel-bc/bitcoin-voice-assistant/README.md

 > [!WARNING]
 > Majority of the code in this repository was modified using [Google Gemini 2.5 Pro](https://gemini.google.com)

-## Exploring the Future of Interoperable, Multimodal AI Agent Systems

----
 ![Logo](assets/logo.png)
----

 ## Overview